 When you want to study overseas, you have to pass the IELTS proficiency test in order to get admitted to your preferred international college.
 Therefore, speaking and listening are the two significant parts of the IELTS examination, where speaking takes only 11-15 minutes.
 As this guide is all about IELTS speaking practice, we will discuss the nitty-gritty of this exam.
-Therefore, this precious guide to IELTS speaking covers the challenging part of this examination, the major pointers to follow for hassle-free speaking, and others.
+Therefore, this IELTS speaking tips covers the challenging part of this examination, the major pointers to follow for hassle-free speaking, and others.
 So, let’s get started.

 What is IELTS Speaking about?